Treaty of The Hague (1698): Aftermath

 The Spanish refused to have their empire divided without being consulted, and on 14 November 1698, Charles II published his will making Joseph Ferdinand heir to an independent and undivided Spanish Empire.
-Maria Anna was appointed Queen Regent during his minority, an announcement allegedly received by his Spanish councillors in silence.
+Maria Anna was appointed Queen Regent during his minority, a decision allegedly received by his Spanish councillors in silence.

 In February 1699, Joseph Ferdinand died of smallpox, then a common disease, despite the accusations of poison that often accompanied the death of significant people.
 Whether he would have become king if he had survived is open to question since few seemed keen on the treaty.
 One suggestion is Louis saw it as a delaying tactic to build Spanish support for a French candidate.
 However, the three parties involved began negotiating the Second Partition Treaty, also known as the Treaty of London.